-EUROMOD notes: This policy can only produce results if the model is run in combination with the LMA add-on.
+This policy can only produce results if the model is run in combination with the LMA add-on.
 The individuals that are selected to undergo transitions to monetary compensation schemes are defined in the TransLMA\xx policy, which is switched on automatically by the add-on.
 For more information about the modelling of labour market transitions please consult the 'Simulating labour market transitions in EUROMOD' document.
+We select randomly the self-employed that are eligible for this benefit.

-2.9.6 Reduction of pension contributions
+2.10.6 Reduction of pension contributions